foo123/HAARPHP/readme.md

 This is a port of [OpenCV C++ Haar Detection](http://opencv.willowgarage.com/wiki/) (actually a port of [JViolaJones](http://code.google.com/p/jviolajones/) which is a port of OpenCV for Java) to PHP.

-You can use the openCV cascades to build your detectors.
+You can use the __existing openCV cascades__ to build your detectors.

 To do this just transform the opencv xml file to PHP using the haartophp (php or java) tool (in cascades folder)